215-967-9070

 Special Needs Child Support in Pennsylvania In Pennsylvania, disabled children with special needs receive additional financial support because the mathematical formulas used for calculating child support do not independently take into account those additional expenses that the child needs.
 Evidence

-Child Custody When an Unmarried Couple Split Up: What Happens?
+Child Custody When an Unmarried Couple Split Up

 What Happens When an Unmarried Couple With a Child Separate in Pennsylvania?
 When an unmarried couple with a child separates in Pennsylvania, both parents have rights and responsibilities related to the child.
 How to Prepare for Separating as Unmarried Parents

-Learn about what shared legal custody is in Pennsylvania from noted PA child custody lawyer Lee A. Schwartz, Esq.
-The PA child custody lawyers at Schwartz, Fox & Saltzman, LLC have over 40 years of combined experience helping clients arrive
+This guide from noted PA child custody lawyer Lee A. Schwartz, Esq. outlines what shared legal custody is in Pennsylvania & how it compares with other types of custody.
+The PA child custody lawyers at Schwartz, Fox & Saltzman, LLC

 Planning a Child Support Holiday Schedule